-We have audited the financial statements of Whiteinch & Scotstoun Housing Association Limited for the year ended 31 March 2015 on pages 14 to 33.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Whiteinch & Scotstoun Housing Association Limited for the year ended 31 March 2016 on pages 14 to 33.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.

-This report is made solely to the Association's members as a body, in accordance with section 87 of the Cooperative and Community Benefits Societies Act 2014.
+This report is made solely to the Association's members as a body, in accordance with section 87 of the Co-operative and Community Benefits Societies Act 2014.
 Our audit work has been undertaken so that we might state to the Association's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and the Association's members as a body, for our audit work, for this report, or for the opinions we have formed.